frankduncan/collabsnap/README.md

 # Booting the http server

+## Using the latest commit

 To boot the server using maven, run:

 ```bash
 mvn jetty:run
 ```

+## Using the released war

+You can boot up the [war found on the releases page](https://github.com/frankduncan/collabsnap/releases/download/0.1/collabsnap-server-0.1.war)

-# Loading up SNAP from jetty
+# Loading up collabSNAP from jetty

-In a local webbrowser, load up ```localhost:8080/snap/snap.html```
+In a local webbrowser, load up ```localhost:8080/snap/snap.html```.
+Then from inside snap, load up the xml via File->Import

-# Loading the collabsnap SNAP block library

-From inside snap, go to File->Import and load up <projecthome>/src/main/snap/collabsnap.cml
+## Using the latest commit

+Then load <projecthome>/src/main/snap/collabsnap.xml from your project

+## Using the release xml

+Optionally, load up the [xml from the releases page](https://github.com/frankduncan/collabsnap/releases/download/0.1/collabsnap.xml)

+# Sample projects

+In the resources folder, you'll find sample projects that show how one might use collabsnap.

-## Using collabsnap blocks
+# Using collabsnap blocks

 ### collabsnap-ping-server